 YouthCare’s emergency shelter programs provide a safe alternative to sleeping on the streets.
 Our goal is to reunify families where possible, and connect young people to stable housing when returning home is not an option.
 YouthCare’s transitional and independent living programs focus on stabilizing homeless youth and fostering independence, and offer access to case management, chemical dependency and mental health counseling, life skills coaching, and support with education and employment goals.

 Education and Employment Training

 Many homeless youth arrive at our door with gaps in knowledge, or little work experience.
 Some arrive simply without the confidence in themselves to believe they can succeed.
-Our employment counselors work with youth to develop resumes and conduct mock interviews, while our employment training programs teach youth customer service skills, computer repair, or construction work.
+Our employment counselors work with youth to develop resumes and conduct mock interviews, while our employment training programs teach youth customer service skills, or construction work.
 Meanwhile, youth can work towards their GED or high school diploma at our on-site Interagency Academy, a partnership with Seattle Public Schools.